-As I reflect back on 2020, there is no doubt that the last 12 months have been one of the most difficult periods our industry has ever faced.
-While we recognized that the probability of a demand shock grew increasingly likely as we entered our twelfth year of the lodging recovery, we could not have scripted a more challenging period for the industry than the global health pandemic that caused demand.
-Furthermore, our financial performance reflected the continued stress of a global crisis that began at the end of the last financial year.
-The Ramboda falls PLC ended the year reporting an overall loss of Rs.24 Mn on revenue of Rs.14 Mn.
+As I reflect back on 2021, there is seems bit growth reflecting increase in foreign tourist arrival in to the country by November 2021 but last 7 months of first & second quarters in financial year 2021/2022 have been one of the most difficult periods our industry has ever faced. we could not have scripted a more challenging period for the industry than the global health pandemic that caused demand.
+Furthermore, our financial performance reflected the continued stress of a sri Lanka economic crisis that began at the end of this financial year.
+The Ramboda falls PLC ended the year reporting an overall profit of Rs.3.5 Mn on revenue of Rs.47.6 Mn.